ErikvdVen/php-gif/README.md

 ##Getting Started

-Create a file and add those headers at the beginning of the file:
+Create a file and add these headers at the beginning of the file:
 ```php
 // Caching disable headers
 header("Cache-Control: no-store, no-cache, must-revalidate, max-age=0");